Install it

 ollama run aws-assistant

-Now you have an AI assistant specialized in AWS, running completely offline.
+Now you have an AWS-focused assistant running entirely on your machine.